 - (1) Experience.
 At least two years of experience as a professional audiologist, with at least one year comparable to the next lower grade level. - (2) Demonstrated Knowledge, Skills, and Abilities (KSAs).
 In addition to meeting the experience or educational requirements for this grade level, the candidate must fully demonstrate the following KSAs: - (a) Ability to lead a diverse clinical team on work methods, practices, and procedures. - (b) Ability to coordinate assignments, special projects, and objectives to lead work. - (c) Ability to monitor work, evaluate programs, and adjust to accomplish the workload. - (3) Assignment.
-Lead audiologists spend at least 25% or more of their time performing lead duties.
+Lead audiologists must spend at least 25% or more of their time performing lead duties over staff one grade level below.
+The incumbent communicates organization's strategic plan, mission, vision, and values; identifies, distributes, and balances work; coaches and facilitates with problem solving methods; prepares reports and maintains records of work status; resolves simple, informal complaints; reports performance, progress, and training needs of the team and on behavior problems; and provides information on promotions, reassignment, recognition of outstanding performance, and personnel needs.
 Lead audiologists provide comprehensive clinical services, coordinate special projects, as well as oversee the day-to-day core clinic operations.
 These individuals ensure the work assignments of the clinical team are completed and make adjustments to accomplish the workload in accordance with established priorities.
 Audiologist clinic coordinators and lead audiologists collect, analyze, and incorporate data to monitor and evaluate the efficiency, utilization, quality, and effectiveness of clinic services.